HORT 1100 (AG 905)

 3 Credit Hours

-Principles of 4-cycle small engine repair, maintenance, troubleshooting, failure analysis and problem solving skills to repair and rebuild small engines used in landscape, industrial, and agricultural applications.
+Introduces principles of 4-cycle small engine repair and maintenance.
+Includes troubleshooting, failure analysis and problem solving skills to repair and rebuild small engines used in landscape, industrial, and agricultural applications.
+Credit cannot be earned for both AUTO 1152 and HORT 1152.
 (2 lecture hours, 2 lab hours)

 HORT 1153